-The lowest Buildable Design Score allowed under a particular category of development stipulated in this Code.
+The lowest Buildable Design Score allowed under a particular category of development and gross floor area stipulated in this Code.

 Minimum Constructability Score

 The lowest Constructability Score allowed for the relevant gross floor area of the development stipulated in this Code.